AttackingOrDefending/lidraughts-bot/README.md

 - It may take some time to quit.

 ## <a name="creating-a-homemade-bot"></a> Creating a homemade bot
-As an alternative to creating an entire draughts engine and implementing one of the communiciation protocols (`Hub` or `DXP`), a bot can also be created by writing a single class with a single method.
+As an alternative to creating an entire draughts engine and implementing one of the communication protocols (`Hub` or `DXP`), a bot can also be created by writing a single class with a single method.
 The `search()` method in this new class takes the current board and the game clock as arguments and should return a move based on whatever criteria the coder desires.

 Steps to create a homemade bot: